crosstherubicon/Deep_Learning/README.md

-# Deep Learning and Aritifical Neural Network applications
+# Deep Learning and Neural Network applications

 Each folder on this repo contains a different Deep Learning and Neural Network project.
 It contains the primmary code, dataset (for most or the link to the dataset) and for some results and README.md for instructions.